CVE-2026-34370: CWE-285: Improper Authorization in chamilo chamilo-lms

 Potential Impact

-An attacker with valid student credentials can access private course notes of other users without authorization, leading to unauthorized disclosure of potentially sensitive information.
-The vulnerability does not affect integrity or availability but compromises confidentiality.
-The CVSS 3.1 base score is 6.5 (medium severity), reflecting network attack vector, low attack complexity, required privileges of an authenticated user, no user interaction, and high confidentiality impact.
+An authenticated user can read private course notes belonging to other users without authorization.
+This results in unauthorized disclosure of potentially sensitive note content, impacting confidentiality.
+There is no impact on integrity or availability.
+The CVSS 3.1 base score is 6.5 (medium severity), reflecting network attack vector, low attack complexity, required privileges, no user interaction, and high confidentiality impact.

 Mitigation Recommendations